yvf/rust-ldap3/LDAP-primer.md

 connections, where the server listens on port 636.
 It's supported by everyone, but for some reason was never standardized, and it's doubtful that it will ever be.

-LDAP has a family of URL schemes which are regularly used for specifying connection and search parameters.
+LDAP has a family of URL schemes for specifying connection and search parameters.
 In the most basic usage, the scheme part is __ldap__ for clear connections, __ldaps__ for unconditional TLS, and __ldapi__ for UNIX domain sockets (definitely nonstandard but widely available on Unix-like systems.)
 The host part of